budopod1/Epsilon/README.md

 # Epsilon

 Epsilon is a compiled, statically typed, semi-memory safe programming language with automatic refrence counting.
 It compiles through LLVM, meaning that Epsilon uses the same optimizer as Swift, Clang, and Rust.
-Currently, Epsilon only supports linux.
+Currently, Epsilon only supports Linux.

 ## Dependencies